WillisMedwell/DashboardDisplayModule/README.md

 Coming soon...

 #### 1.05 Image Detection
-Due to the power of the OpenCV library we were able to integrate machine vision.
+Due to the OpenCV library, we were able to integrate machine vision using a trained model (XML).
 <br><img src="/progress/105.gif" height="200" width = "640">

 #### 1.04 OpenCV Camera